Ringer's lactate solution: History

 Ringer's saline solution was invented in the early 1880s by Sydney Ringer, a British physician and physiologist.
 Ringer was studying the beating of an isolated frog heart outside of the body.
 He hoped to identify the substances in blood that would allow the isolated heart to beat normally for a time.
 The use of Ringer's original solution of inorganic salts slowly became more popular.
 In the 1930s, the original solution was further modified by American pediatrician Alexis Hartmann for the purpose of treating acidosis.
 Hartmann added lactate, which mitigates changes in pH by acting as a buffer for acid.
 Thus the solution became known as "Ringer's lactate solution" or "Hartmann's solution".

 Formulations

 Ringer's solution technically refers only to the saline component, without lactate.
 Some countries instead use a Ringer's acetate solution or Ringer-acetate, which has similar properties.
-This was thought to be helpful when analyzing blood-lactate for signs of anaerobic metabolism (e.g. present with septic shock, hypovolemic shock).
-Subsequently, it has been shown that lactate is metabolized much faster than infused.
+It was thought to be helpful for analyzing blood-lactate, however it has been shown that lactate is metabolized much faster than infused.
 Ringers lactate should not cause an elevated blood-lactate level except possibly in the most severe presentations of liver failure.